paulh002/sdrberry/README.md

 - nlohmann json

 # Installation
+## Preperation before install
+Take a good quality USB drive and install the latest 64 bit Raspberry OS on it.
+I advise not to use SD cards, these are very slow and often fail in a short time.
+Use raspi-config to switch to console auto logon startup.
+Update the OS with the latest raspberry pi OS patches

 ## Install and compile with cmake
 Download the install file in pi home directory (the install script supports different SDR's)